mpaluchowski/travel.paluchowski.com/content/bali-2016/waterworld/index.md

 We also weren't lucky with the weather---__overcast skies all morning__, no direct sunlight, so the waters were much darker than they could've been.
 But unlike garbage management, there was nothing anyone could do about that.

 If there's one thing the experience left with with, it's the profound realization of how important it is to work hard for sustainability, and to reduce humanity's footprint on Earth.
 It strengthened our commitment to do our part of the job: __throw away less, reuse more__, and support the companies and people who live by the same values.

+[^1]: SEA LIFE Berlin was closed in late 2024, following the 2022 collapse of their AquaDom.